Skip to main content

 Volunteering

-You'll find it useful to get practical experience using broadcasting equipment as there is a lot of competition for places on training schemes.
+You'll find it useful to get practical experience using broadcasting equipment, as there is a lot of competition for places on training schemes.

-You could get experience through:
+You can get experience through:

-• student film and TV productions
+• student film, TV and theatre productions

-• community or hospital radio
+• community or student radio

 • work placements with a broadcaster